prapanbiswas/prapanbiswas.github.io/replit.md

 - Smooth scroll animations and 3D card tilt effects
 - Loading screen with animated hourglass SVG
 - Intersection Observer for scroll-based animations
+- Blog system with dynamic fetch from JSON data
+- Loading states and error handling for blog posts
 - Uses vanilla JavaScript - no frameworks or libraries

 ### SEO Features